harness/developer-hub/release-notes/continuous-delivery.md

 - The Harness UI crashed when editing a service in the YAML view.
 (CDS-59077)

   The UI crashed when entering a key without a value in the service YAML.
 This issue is fixed.
-- Resolved an issue where the service tab was loading for a long time when the **Deploy multiple services** option was enabled when adding service as an expression.
+- Resolved an issue where the service tab was loading for a long time when the **Deploy multiple services** option was enabled when service was added as an expression.
 (CDS-58334)
 - Unable to save pipeline input sets even if the user had the Pipeline Editor permission.
 (CDS-67985)

   Users with Pipeline Editor permission can now save input sets.